failsafe-go/failsafe-go.dev/grpc.md

 1. TOC
 {:toc}

-Failsafe-go makes it easy to use any policies with gRPC.
+Failsafe-go makes it easy to use any policies with [gRPC][grpc-site].

 ## Clients